delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 "Tools | Report Bug Online" menu option then following the link that appears in the resulting dialogue box.

-If you wish to report a bug, please check the current reports on Tracker AND the historic list of fixed bugs at http://www.delphidabbler.com/software/codesnip/bugs.
+If you wish to report a bug, please check the current reports on Tracker.
 If your bug hasn't already been reported or fixed please add a report using the "Add new" link on Tracker.

 Please note that versions 1 and 2 of CodeSnip are no longer supported, so don't report bugs for those versions.
 You should update the program first and only